 It is important to register with a doctor (GP) when you arrive.
 Hospitals are located in and around Leeds but should only be used in an emergency situation.
+If you have a less urgent medical issue you can speak to a pharmacist who may be able to assist you.
+There are many chemists and pharmacies in and around Leeds.

-If you need a dentist, see page 19.
+If you need a dentist, see page 14..